This post may contain affiliate links which won’t change your price but will share some commission.

 For the Filling

-- Chop and fry the onions in a tablespoon of butter for about 5-7 minutes until golden brown.
+- Chop and fry the onions in a tablespoon of butter for 5-7 minutes until golden brown.
 Let it cool slightly and add to the food processor.

 - Chopp cooked carrots and fresh parsley and add to the food processor, season, and pulse a few times.